-In 1902, after years of negotiation and a disastrous attempt to build the canal (the Suez Canal was opened in 1869), the U.S. Congress authorized construction of the canal.
+In 1902 (33 years after the Suez Canal was opened), after years of negotiation and a disastrous attempt by the French to build the canal, the U.S. Congress authorized construction of the Panama Canal.
 The project was put on hold, however, when Colombia, which controlled Panama at the time, rejected the authorizing treaty.
-It was only in 1904, after Panama's independence that construction began.
+It was only in 1904, after Panama's independence, that construction began.
 Ten years later, ahead of time and under budget, the Canal was opened to bridge the world.
 Imagine that first historic passage!

-The year 2000 marked the end of the U.S. treaty (which had actually been revised several times) and Panama now assumes responsibility for operations of the Canal.
+The year 2000 marked the end of the U.S. treaty (which had actually been revised several times) and Panama now assumes responsibility for operation of the Canal.
 In 2016, a third lock opened to accommodate increased traffic and larger ships.
-From our boats on Gatun Lake you can see the Titan Crane and learn more about the history of Gamboa, which is still the Canal's dredging operations center.
+From our boats on Gatun Lake you can see the Titan Crane and learn more about the history of the town of Gamboa, which is still the Canal's dredging operations center.

-Mid-afternoon we visit Summit Ponds, a wonderful, leisurely birding area where even in the quiet time of afternoon we find roosting Boat-billed Heron and a host of interesting species.
-Here we are at the edge of open and forested areas, and good numbers of migrant warblers join resident tropical species, making it a very rewarding stop.
-The ponds themselves often host nesting Boat-billed Heron, a nocturnal species that can be otherwise difficult to find.
+Mid-afternoon we visit Summit Ponds, a wonderful, leisurely birding area where even in the quiet time of afternoon we may find trogons, motmots, and a host of interesting species.
+Here, we are at the edge of open and forested areas, and good numbers of migrant warblers join resident Neotropical species, making it a very rewarding stop.
+The ponds themselves often provide us with nesting Boat-billed Heron, a nocturnal species that can be otherwise difficult to find.